haraprasadj/testdatagen/README.md

 #### Demo
-Try it out [here](https://testdatagen.herokuapp.com/json/) The demo app supporting 100 rows and 5 fields at the most
+Try it out [here](https://testdatagen.herokuapp.com/json/) The demo app supports 100 rows and 5 fields at the most